Sketch a Performing Wireframe

-This article continues my wireframe series and focuses on the hands-on sketching phase.
+This article continues my wireframe series and focuses on the hands-on sketching phase, where designers bring ideas to life while applying key visual principles of design.

 A typical wireframe is not just a layout—it performs a primary task.
 This main task is usually composed of multiple subtasks and information units, often supported by secondary actions and contextual information.
-The challenge of wireframing lies in compiling all of these elements into a coherent, intuitive, and engaging experience.
+Effective wireframing requires aligning your sketches with the overall design system, applying Gestalt principles, and considering how users perceive structure, relationships, and hierarchy.
+The challenge lies in compiling all of these elements into a coherent, intuitive, and engaging experience.

-Below, I outline a practical framework for sketching wireframes that perform well—both functionally and experientially.
+Below, I outline a practical framework for sketching wireframes that perform well—both functionally and experientially—while staying consistent with your design system and design principles.

 Jakob Nielsen defined 10 usability heuristics that can be applied to any digital design.
 Since a wireframe is always part of a larger system—whether software, an app, or a website—all ten heuristics are relevant at the wireframing stage.